Brownstones to Glass Mansions in the Sky

 19th Century

 New Yorkers lived in townhouses during the 19th Century.
 Single Family Townhouses and Mansions were made of Brownstone and Limestone.
-The Townhouse Market today is very desirable as single family homes and multi-family income producing rental buildings for investors.
+The Townhouse Market today is very desirable as single-family homes and multi-family income-producing rental buildings for investors.

 Upper West Side Townhouses made of Brownstone and Limestone

-The luxury apartment house was actually invented in New York in the late 19th century.
 Upper-class New Yorkers lived in townhouses and single-family mansions during the 19th century.
 To lure potential tenants, developers borrowed the word "apartment" from the French to make the new buildings sound more fashionable.
 The word and the lifestyle stuck.

 In 1890 The Dakota was the first luxury apartment building in Manhattan.